Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/devices-joysticks.md

 ## Controls

-The Input System supports generic HID Input devices which are recognized as joysticks via the [`Joystick`](xref:UnityEngine.InputSystem.Joystick) class.
+The Input System supports generic HID Input devices which are recognized as joysticks with the [`Joystick`](xref:UnityEngine.InputSystem.Joystick) class.
 Joystick devices can have any number of controls as reported by the Device's HID descriptor.